Affine Gaudin models and hypergeometric functions on affine opers: Miura -opers and the Bethe equations

 \begin{corollary} Let $\nabla \in \MOp_{\lg}(\CP)$ be of the form \eqref{u Miura op def}.
 We have $[\nabla] \in \Op^{\rm reg}_{\lg}(\CP)_X$ if and only if

 We refer to these as the \emph{Bethe equations}.

-In particular, when the Bethe equations hold then there exists a quasi-canonical representative of $[\nabla]$ in which the coefficient functions $v_i(z)$, $i\in E$, have no singularities at the Bethe roots $w_j$, $j=1,\dots,m$. \begin{proof} The $\lg$-oper $[\nabla]$ is certainly regular away from the points $z_i$, $i =1, \ldots, N$ and $w_j$, $j=1, \ldots, m$, since the defining representative $\nabla$ in \eqref{u Miura op def} is regular there.
+In particular, when the Bethe equations hold then there exists a quasi-canonical representative of $[\nabla]$ in which the coefficient functions $v_i(z)$, $i\in E$, have no singularities at the Bethe roots $w_j$, $j=1,\dots,m$. \begin{remark} The Bethe equations \eqref{Bethe equations} coincide with those obtained in \cite{FFsolitons} and more generally in \cite{Fopersontheprojectiveline} for a general Kac-Moody algebra. \end{remark} \begin{proof} The $\lg$-oper $[\nabla]$ is certainly regular away from the points $z_i$, $i =1, \ldots, N$ and $w_j$, $j=1, \ldots, m$, since the defining representative $\nabla$ in \eqref{u Miura op def} is regular there.

 And by Proposition \ref{prop: Miura oper BAE}, see also Remark \ref{rem: Miura oper BAE}, the $\lg$-oper $[\nabla]$ is also regular at each of the $w_j$ if and only if the $j^{\rm th}$ Bethe equation \eqref{Bethe equations} holds. \end{proof} \end{corollary}